MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 The Word, Excel, and PowerPoint desktop apps and apps for the web will show the new URL after the change.

 **Recycle bin**
-Files in the Recycle Bin will be restorable as per usual deletion timeframe.
+Files in the Recycle Bin will be restorable as per the usual deletion timeframe.

 **SharePoint mobile apps for Android and iOS**<br>
 The SharePoint mobile apps will detect the site's new URL.
 Make sure that users have updated their apps to the latest version.